fandreuz/open-data-repository-server/presentation/slides.md

 ## Transactions

 While importing a new dataset it's important that the `datasets-metadata` and the dataset table become "visible" at the same time.

 ---

+## Conversion to DB model

+- Datasets are stored remotely in standard formats (CSV, JSON, ROOT)
+- We don't want duplicate DB client code to store them in the database
+- Solution: all formats are "normalized" to CSV before being stored in the database
+- For ROOT datasets we rely on https://go-hep.org/

+---